apache/mxnet/docs/install/windows_setup.md

 * Use the prebuilt binary package
 * Build the library from source code

-However, few dependencies remains same for both options.
+However, a few dependencies remain for both options.
 You will need the following:
 * Install [Nvidia-drivers](http://www.nvidia.com/Download/index.aspx?lang=en-us) if not installed.
 Latest driver based on your system configuration is recommended.

 * Install [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) (VS2015 or VS2017 is required by CUDA)